-I’ve just returned from a two week wildlife photography expedition in the Chilcotin Mountains of British Columbia where I was photographing grizzly bears from a kayak.
-Since the memories are fresh in my mind I thought it would be the perfect time to craft a list of essential items for wildlife photographers.
-My previous list, 21 Essential Pieces Of Gear For The Travelling Photographer, was very popular and is also worth a look since most people do travel to their wildlife photography locations!
+I’ve just returned from a two-week wildlife photography expedition in the Chilcotin Mountains of British Columbia, where I was photographing grizzly bears from a kayak.
+Since the memories are fresh in my mind, it is the perfect time to craft a list of essential items for wildlife photographers.

-When you start looking at the options that are out there you’ll also see a huge variance in pricing, even when comparing binoculars with seemingly similar specifications.
+When you start looking at the options that are out there you’ll also see a huge variation in pricing, even when comparing binoculars with seemingly similar specifications.
 Price is somewhat determined by the quality of the optics, and also the size of the device.
-It’s possible to get very small 10X devices, but the smaller you make a 10X device, the more expensive it becomes to maintain a good optical quality in a miniature form-factor.
+It’s possible to get very small 10X devices, but the smaller you make a 10X device, the more expensive it becomes to maintain good optical quality in a miniature form factor.
 It’s a definite balancing act so you need to decide what’s most important to you between price, magnification, physical size and optical quality.

 - Leica Ultravid 10x25mm Compact Binoculars – Incredibly compact and optically excellent but at Leica prices of course